A new start for conflict-affected children

 As a result, vulnerable Jordanian and Syrian children, especially girls, are at greater risk of dropping out of school.
 Those who are not prepared for primary education may never attend school, and older children may instead turn to child labour and early marriage to meet their families’ short-term needs.

 There is also a lack of flexible, informal sources of education, which restricts learning opportunities for children who are out of school.
 Plan International Jordan aims to fill these gaps in children’s education by supporting access to formal, non-formal, and informal education.

-We collaborate with local partners to deliver flexible and innovative informal education for the most vulnerable children, focusing on strengthening literacy and numeracy skills and providing psychosocial support and life skills.
-Our programming gives at-risk children, including homebound girls, child labourers, and children with disabilities, greater opportunities to enroll in non-formal and formal education.
+We collaborate with local partners to deliver flexible and innovative informal education for the most vulnerable children, focusing on strengthening literacy and numeracy skills, and providing psychosocial support and life skills.
+Our programming gives at-risk children, including homebound girls, those engaged in child labour and children with disabilities greater opportunities to enroll in non-formal and formal education.